GEORGE5961/GEORGE5961.github.io/_pages/about.md

     </th>
     <th class="tg-oe15">
       <b>A Novel Sybil Attack Detection Scheme Based on Edge Computing for Mobile IoT Environment</b> <br>
-      Propose a new method to detect Sybil attack in mobile IoT environment and achieve 92% detection rate.
+      A new method is proposed to detect Sybil attack in mobile IoT environment and achieve 92% detection rate.
 Compared with other methods, our method has less memory overhead.
     </th>
   </tr>
 </table>